cartesia-ai/cartesia-js/README.md

 #### Multilingual TTS [Alpha]

 You can define the language of the text you want to synthesize by setting the `language` field in the request object.
-Make sure that you are using `model: "sonic-multilingual"` in the request object.
+Make sure that you are using `model_id: "sonic-multilingual"` in the request object.

 Supported languages are available at [docs.cartesia.ai](https://docs.cartesia.ai/getting-started/available-models).

 #### Playing audio in the browser

-(The `WebPlayer` class only supports playing audio in the browser.)
+(The `WebPlayer` class only supports playing audio in the browser and the raw PCM format with fp32le encoding.)

 ```js
 // If you're using the client in the browser, you can control audio playback using our WebPlayer: